The Beginner’s Guide to Intermittent Fasting

 Weekly Intermittent Fasting

 One of the best ways to get started with intermittent fasting is to do it once per week or once per month.
-The occasional fast has been shown to lead to many of the benefits we’ve already talked about, so even if you don’t use it to cut down on calories consistently there are still many other health benefits.
+The occasional fast has been shown to lead to many of the benefits of fasting we’ve already talked about, so even if you don’t use it to cut down on calories consistently there are still many other health benefits of fasting.

 The graphic below shows one example of how a weekly intermittent fast might play out.